SLiemann/Aggregated-Nordic-System-with-GFM/README.md

 In case you want to use these models for research, please have a look at the citation section below.
 The converter models where mainly taken from: https://github.com/ATayebi/GridFormingConverters

-For further information do not hesitate to contact us: sebastian.liemann (at) tu-dortmund.de
+For further information or if you encounter some problems do not hesitate to contact us: sebastian.liemann (at) tu-dortmund.de

 ## Models